jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:maxCount 1 ;
 			] ...

-#### 2.3.2.
-Object
+##### aixm_5-1-1.xq: Mapping of Elements - Stereotype "object"

 For each UML class with stereotype "object" a SHACL shape and RDFS class is generated.
-In addition to the use of the three basic mapping methods, generalizations need to mapped.
-For each super class, a RDFS subClassOf and SHACL and statement are added.
-Example AirportHeliportUsage:
+In addition to the use of the three basic mapping methods, generalizations need to be mapped.
+For each super class, a rdfs:subClassOf and sh:and statement are added.
+Example aixm:AirportHeliportUsage:

 	aixm:AirportHeliportUsage
 		a rdfs:Class , sh:NodeShape ;